dinaypatil-web/smartfinhub/docs/prd.md

 - Edit any transaction record\n- Delete transactions with automatic balance recalculation
 - System-generated interest transactions cannot be edited or deleted by user
 - Credit card repayment transactions can be edited or deleted with automatic recalculation of both bank and credit card balances
+- Loan payment transactions can be edited or deleted with automatic recalculation of loan balance and payment history update
 \n### 2.4 Dashboard Display

 #### 2.4.1 Tab-Based Dashboard Structure